2000 United States Senate elections: New York

 Hillary Rodham Clinton, then First Lady of the United States and the first First Lady to run for political office, defeated Congressman Rick Lazio.
 The general election coincided with the U.S. presidential election.

 The race began in November 1998 when four-term incumbent Daniel Patrick Moynihan (D) announced his retirement.
 Both the Democratic Party and Republican Party sought high-profile candidates to compete for the open seat.
 By early 1999 Clinton and Mayor of New York City Rudolph Giuliani were the likely respective nominees.
 Clinton and her husband, President Bill Clinton, purchased a house in Chappaqua, New York, in September 1999; she thereby became eligible for the election, although she faced characterizations of carpetbagging since she had never resided in the state before.
 The lead in statewide polls swung from Clinton to Giuliani and back to Clinton as the campaigns featured both successful strategies and mistakes as well as dealing with current events.
 In late April and May 2000, Giuliani's medical, romantic, marital, and political lives all collided in a tumultuous four-week period, culminating in his withdrawing from the race on May 19.

 The Republicans chose lesser-known Congressman Rick Lazio to replace him.
 The election included a record $90 million in campaign expenditures between Clinton, Lazio, and Giuliani and national visibility.
 Clinton showed strength in normally Republican upstate areas and a debate blunder by Lazio solidified Clinton's previously shaky support among women.

 The contest drew considerable national attention and both candidates were well-funded.
 By the end of the race, Democrat Clinton and Republicans Lazio and Giuliani had spent a combined $90 million, the most of any U.S. Senate race in history.
 Lazio outspent Clinton $40 million to $29 million, with Clinton also getting several million dollars in soft money from Democratic organizations.
 Among Clinton antagonists circles, direct mail-based fundraising groups such as the Emergency Committee to Stop Hillary Rodham Clinton sprung up, sending out solicitations regarding the "carpetbagging" issue: just as one Clinton leaves office, another one runs.

-Clinton secured a broad base of support, including endorsements from conservation groups and organized labor, but notably not the New York City police union which endorsed Lazio while firefighters supported Hillary.
+Clinton secured a broad base of support, including endorsements from conservation groups and organized labor, but notably not the New York City police union which endorsed Lazio while firefighters supported Clinton.

 While Clinton had a solid base of support in New York City, candidates and observers expected the race to be decided in upstate New York where 45 percent of the state's voters live.
 During the campaign, Clinton vowed to improve the economic picture in upstate New York, promising that her plan would deliver 200,000 New York jobs over six years.
 Her plan included specific tax credits with the purpose of rewarding job creation and encouraging business investment, especially in the high-tech sector.
 She called for targeted personal tax cuts for college tuition and long-term care.